Currently there are no reasons to doubt the Riemann Hypothesis: The zeta function beyond the realm of computation

+where \(v\) is a Gaussian multiplicative chaos distribution and \(g\) is a random smooth function which almost surely has no zeros.
+(There are additional conditions on \(v\) and \(g\), see [\hyperlink{SaksWebb}{{\xreffont 100}}, \hyperlink{SaksWebbSurv}{{\xreffont 101}}].)
+A similar factorization holds for random characteristic polynomials, where the GMC factor is the same but the smooth part is slightly different.
+In both Selberg's CLT and the Keating-Snaith analogue for characteristic polynomials, the value distribution is Gaussian, but only to leading order.
+Similarly, \(\zeta_{\text{rand}}\) is a perturbation of a GMC object.

-In \hyperref[x:subsection:blanc]{Subsection~{\xreffont\ref{x:subsection:blanc}}} we suggest that one of the arguments against RH is actually an argument \emph{for} the possibility of improving bounds on the size of extreme gaps between zeros of the \(\zeta\)-function, based on bounds for the size of \(Z(t)\) and its derivatives. \end{subsectionptx} \end{sectionptx} \typeout{************************************************} \typeout{Section 9 The claimed reasons to doubt RH: properties of \(Z(t)\)} \typeout{************************************************} \begin{sectionptx}{The claimed reasons to doubt RH: properties of \(Z(t)\)}{}{The claimed reasons to doubt RH: properties of \(Z(t)\)}{}{}{x:section:rhissues_Z} \begin{introduction}{} We finally can address our goal: examining claimed reasons to doubt~RH.
-Several of the claimed reasons to doubt RH involve analytic properties of \(Z(t)\).
+Since the randomized zeta function is a generalized function, and not an actual function or a measure, it is not clear how to visualize it or how to have it shed light on the ``valleys within valleys'' mentioned above. \end{subsectionptx} \end{sectionptx} \typeout{************************************************} \typeout{Section 12 The claimed reasons to doubt RH: properties of \(Z(t)\)} \typeout{************************************************} \begin{sectionptx}{Section}{The claimed reasons to doubt RH: properties of \(Z(t)\)}{}{The claimed reasons to doubt RH: properties of \(Z(t)\)}{}{}{rhissues_Z} \begin{introduction}{} ~Several of the claimed reasons to doubt RH involve analytic properties of \(Z(t)\).
 We address those reasons first, calling upon the Principles from the previous sections in this paper.

 We have described how the analogy between the \(\zeta\)-function and the characteristic polynomials of random unitary matrices has provided insight to the behavior of the \(\zeta\)-function.
-We now call on a fact which has been implicit in our previous discussions and now will play a decisive role. \begin{quote} The analogue of RH is true for characteristic polynomials of random unitary matrices.\end{quote} That is, the zeros of unitary polynomials lie on the unit circle.
+We now call on a fact which has been implicit in our previous discussions and now will play a decisive role. \begin{quote} RH is true for characteristic polynomials of random unitary matrices. \end{quote} That is, the zeros of unitary polynomials lie on the unit circle.